 Though it’s not exactly scenic, Gallup (pop.
-20,209) is a fascinating place.
+21,929) is a fascinating place.
 Founded in 1881 when the Santa Fe Railroad first rumbled through, and calling itself “The Gateway to Indian Country” because it’s the largest town near the huge Navajo and other Native American reservations of the Four Corners region, Gallup has some of the Southwest’s largest trading posts and one of the best strips of neon signs you’ll see anywhere on old Route 66.

-For travelers intent on experiencing a little of the charms of old Route 66, Gallup also has El Rancho (1000 E. Route 66, 505/863-9311, $115 and up), a delightful old hotel lovingly preserved in its 1930s glory.
+For travelers intent on experiencing a little of the charms of old Route 66, Gallup also has El Rancho Hotel (1000 E. Route 66, 505/863-9311, $50 and up), a delightful old hotel lovingly preserved in its 1930s glory.
 Built by a brother of movie director D. W. Griffiths, El Rancho feels like a national park lodge, with a large but welcoming lobby dominated by a huge stone fireplace.
-All the rooms in the old wing are named for the movie stars who have stayed here over the years—the W. C. Fields Room, the John Wayne Room, the Marx Brothers Room (which sleeps six), even the Ronald Reagan Room—and signed glossies of these and many more actors and actresses adorn the halls.
+All the rooms in the old wing are named for the movie stars who have stayed here over the years—the W. C. Fields Room, the John Wayne Room, the Marx Brothers Room (which sleeps six), even the Ronald Reagan Suite—and signed glossies of these and many more actors and actresses adorn the halls.
 El Rancho also has a good restaurant serving regional food, and a gift shop selling souvenirs and locally crafted jewelry, pottery, and rugs.